Continued AI Scaling Requires Repeated Efficiency Doublings: A Time-Indexed Efficiency-Doubling Extension

 Figure~\ref{fig:efficiency-doublings} visualizes this relation over calendar time.
 It fixes \(\kappa\) and compares several annual efficiency-doubling rates \(\beta\), with a Moore-like rate as the baseline reference.

 This equation makes explicit what the static law leaves hidden.
 The exponent \(\kappa\) still governs the severity of diminishing returns, but progress over calendar time also depends on the annual efficiency-doubling rate \(\beta\).
 The classical law is static: it tells us how much logical compute is needed.
 The time-indexed extension is dynamic: it tells us how quickly that logical compute becomes available as efficiency improves year by year.
 AI scaling therefore depends not only on larger raw budgets, but on sufficiently rapid gains in efficiency to keep the law economically productive.
+On the timescale of Figure~\ref{fig:efficiency-doublings}, the AI Index inference-cost rate would lie well above the plotted curves, which is exactly the point: different layers of the stack can imply very different effective \(\beta\) values, and the empirical task is to determine which regime is relevant for the question at hand.